-Public prefers limited informed consent process for biobanksJune 29th, 2011 in Genetics /
+Public prefers limited informed consent process for biobanksJune 29, 2011 in Medicine & Health / Genetics

 Biobanks are repositories for tissue samples, usually in the form of blood or saliva or leftover tissue from surgical procedures.
 These samples are collected and used for future research, including genetic research.
 They may be linked to personal health information regarding the sample donor.
 People who are eligible to donate these samples and researchers who want to use them face important questions with respect to whether and how informed consent should be obtained for sample and health information collection and use.